rajkumar42/vscs-in-codespaces/README.md

 ### Create a Codespace
 1. Click Code > Open with Codespaces
 1. In the VS Code terminal, run ./init and follow the instructions, pasting in the url to your ADO repo.

+## Issues?

+IF you encounter any problems with VSCS in Codespaces, please file an issue in `microsoft/vssaas-planning` with the appropriate `dogfooding` tag.